 I made my very first master stock when Cindy and I went to cook with Alvin Quah.
-Even if I could have, it would not have occurred to me to take the master stock home.
-As I loved the flavours, I decided to make my own master stock to braise a pork belly, using a recipe from Gordon Ramsay’s cook book, Ultimate Cookery Course.
-The master stock was wonderful, and the pork amazing but I did not know you could keep the master stock, and so it was thrown out.
+Even if I could have, it would not have occurred to me to take the stock home.
+As I loved the flavours, I decided to make my own to braise a pork belly, using a recipe from Gordon Ramsay’s cook book, Ultimate Cookery Course.
+The stock was wonderful, and the pork amazing but I did not know you could keep it, and so it was thrown out.
 It was only when I was reading Lorraine’s book about her path to happiness through baking and blogging that I saw I could have kept it!
 This made it the perfect excuse to make a huge batch of master stock.
 The recipe from the book makes 3 litres, and I have put 1 litre into the freezer to keep, and gave another litre away to Alex.
 I used the third litre to braise some pork cheeks in, and they were delicious.
 Sadly, that lot of master stock was not kept – a bit of a miscommunication happened in my house.

 I have called my master stock Not Quite Kevin, a play on Lorraine’s Not Quite Nigella as her master stock is named Kevin.

 - 3 litres water

 - 60 mls salt

 - 60 mls Shaoxing rice wine